cfshi/coronavirus/fake_researchnet.md

 ### Attachments

+TODO:
 5 page proposal pdf

-Note: We actually included the reference list with the 5 page proposal for the rabies grant.
+Note: We actually included the reference list with the 10 page proposal for the rabies _project_ grant.